Benchmarking Pedestrian Dynamics Models for Common Scenarios: An Evaluation of Force-Based Models: Conclusions

 \item MOSP: With increasing obstacle density, all models showed higher proportions of unsuccessful trajectories, greater path complexity, speed deviations, and longer travel times, although these effects depend on specific obstacle configurations and pedestrian positions.
 Both SFMc and SFMe fail to achieve 80\% success in nearly all cases, while other models perform relatively better.
 UPL exhibits backward motion and abrupt path changes, whereas CFMc and CFMe have sudden path changes and high speed deviations. \end{itemize}

 Here, we note that nearly all models fail for MOSP situations with a large number of obstacles (14.96\%).
 This is a highly common scenario in India, where one needs to navigate through moderately crowded public spaces (even simple corridors with a moderate density of standing people).
+While it is true that parameter tuning (e.g., adjusting k and $\tau_0$ in the case of UPL) can influence model behavior, our additional analysis (see Figure E-8 in Supplementary material) demonstrates that even significant variations (up to tenfold changes) in these parameters do not substantially improve the model's performance in the tested scenarios.
+This supports the article’s focus on addressing deeper structural issues in the models, rather than parameter sensitivity alone.

 Next, we finalize our evaluation by a two-stage process explained in Tables \ref{table:stage1}, \ref{table:stage2}, and \ref{table:scoring}.
 Overall, the UPL \cite{karamouzas2014universal} emerged as the most successful in our scoring system, which might provide decent predictions in the most common situations, closely followed by CFMc and CFMe.